trezor/trezor-suite/.github/ISSUE_TEMPLATE/bug_report.md

 assignees: ''

 ---
+**Describe the bug**
+A clear and concise description of what the bug is.

 **Info:**
+ - Suite Version: app/web, commit
+ - Browser: , version
  - OS:
- - Browser: , version
- - Wallet Version: app/web, commit
  - Firmware Version: model , revision

-**Describe the bug**
-A clear and concise description of what the bug is.

 **Steps to reproduce:**
 1. a